ibm-cloud-docs/BlockStorage/data-security.md

 The provider-managed encryption-at-rest feature is available for {{site.data.keyword.blockstorageshort}} in all
 {{site.data.keyword.cloud}} data centers.

-When you order {{site.data.keyword.blockstorageshort}}, select a data center noted with an asterisk (`*`).
-You can see a lock icon next the LUN/Volume Name field that indicates that the volume is encrypted.
+You can see a lock icon next to the Volume Name field that indicates that the volume is encrypted.

 ![Figure 1.
 Example of the lock icon that indicates that the LUN is encrypted.](/images/encryptedstorage.svg){: caption="FFigure 1.
 Example of the lock icon that indicates that the LUN is encrypted." caption-side="bottom"}

 Nonencrypted storage that was provisioned before the data center was upgraded **isn't** automatically encrypted.
-If you own nonencrypted storage in an upgraded data center and you want encrypted storage, then you need to create a new volume and migrate your data.
+If you own nonencrypted storage in an upgraded data center and you want encrypted storage, then you need to create a volume and migrate your data.
 For more information, see [{{site.data.keyword.blockstorageshort}} Migration in Upgraded Data Centers](/docs/BlockStorage?topic=BlockStorage-migratestorage).
 {: important}

 ## Deleting {{site.data.keyword.blockstorageshort}} instances